tkherman/merkle_fs/README.md

 - PUT
     - traverse through merkle tree to identify node
-    - check if node mod_user was self
-        - if yes:
     - calculate checksum of new file
     - add file to s3 (use s3 versioning)
     - create new node for file
     - bubble up and make new nodes for all ancestors
-        - if no:
-            - ask if user wants to review newest version of file or overwrite directly
-                - if yes:
-                    - fetch "newest version"
-                - if no:
-                    - overwrite directly with procedure similar to yes above

 - GET
     - traverse through merkle tree to identify node
     - fetch file and save to local